johannphilippe/rawmidi_csound/README.md

 	- A ball we can launch agains walls (bouncing game)
 		- Bouncing ball with gravity (one wall must be gravity)
 		- A 4 wall structure with energy decrease (trajectory system)
+	- A water game (object in water that can be manually moved and respond to water inertia)
+	- A matrix based effect with modulation : (each modulation is a combination of the matrix inputs) and feedbacks

 # Todo